GPS Failsafe and Glitch Protection¶

 Glitch Protection - Default¶

-AC3.1 and AC3.2 include GPS glitch protection which can help alert the pilot to a bad GPS position, trigger a failsafe and reduce the incidents of fly-aways.
+GPS glitch protection is provided which can help alert the pilot to a bad GPS position, trigger a failsafe and reduce the incidents of fly-aways.
 Glitches are detected by comparing the each new position update received from the GPS with a position projected out from the previous update’s position and velocity.

 The new position is accepted as “good” if: